jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/cw-examples-getting-metrics.rst

 The examples below show how to:

-* List metrics using :sdk-php-api-v3:`ListMetrics <ListMetrics>`.
+* List metrics using :aws-php-class:`ListMetrics </api-monitoring-2010-08-01.html#listmetrics>`.
-* Retrieve alarms for a metric using :sdk-php-api-v3:`DescribeAlarmsForMetric <DescribeAlarmsForMetric>`.
+* Retrieve alarms for a metric using :aws-php-class:`DescribeAlarmsForMetric </api-monitoring-2010-08-01.html#describealarmsformetric>`.
-* Get statistics for a specified metric using :sdk-php-api-v3:`GetMetricStatistics <GetMetricStatistics>`.
+* Get statistics for a specified metric using :aws-php-class:`GetMetricStatistics </api-monitoring-2010-08-01.html#getmetricstatistics>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.